chandupathapati/dictionary/documentation/CommandsDescripton.md

 ![Remove](./images/Remove.jpg)

 ### REMOVEALL
-Removes all value for a key and removes the key from the dictionary.
+Remove all values for a key and remove the key from the dictionary.
 Returns an error if the key does not exist.

 ```